Ludovine de La Rochère: Political views

-De la Rochère is opposed to same-sex marriage and civil partnerships between same-sex couples.
+Ludovine de la Rochère is opposed to same-sex marriage and civil partnerships between same-sex couples.
 She has stated publicly that "two people of the same sex cannot create a family together".
 In 2014, de la Rochère falsely claimed that 90% of female same-sex couples and 70% of male same-sex couples in Belgium end up getting divorced.

 De la Rochère has voiced her opposition to surrogacy, comparing it to a "modern version of trafficking".
 She believes that men and women are "equal and different", and has denounced the "gender ideology", which she claims has made children confused about their gender identity.
 She also more recently opposed the extension of assisted reproductive technology to single women and lesbian couples.